scottyschup/ruby-curriculum/projects/w1d5-knights-travails.md

 Now you are ready to write `#find_path(target_pos)`.
 Find path should search in your move tree for the `target_pos`.
-You should use either your `dfs` or `bfs` methods from the TreeNode exercises; it doesn't matter.
+You should use either your `dfs` or `bfs` methods from the PolyTreeNode exercises; it doesn't matter.
 This will return a tree node which is the final destination.

 This gives us a node, but not a path.
-Lastly, add an instance method `TreeNode#path` to your `TreeNode` class.
+Lastly, add an instance method `PolyTreeNode#path` to your `PolyTreeNode` class.
 This should trace back from the node to the root using `#parent`.
 As it goes up-and-up toward the root, it should add each value to an array. `#path` should return the values in order from the root down to the node.

-Use `TreeNode#path` to finish up `KnightPathFinder#find_path`.
+Use `PolyTreeNode#path` to finish up `KnightPathFinder#find_path`.

 Here are some example paths that you can use for testing purposes:
 (Yours might not be exactly the same, but should be the same number of steps.)

 ```ruby
 kpf.find_path([7, 6]) # => [[0, 0], [1, 2], [2, 4], [3, 6], [5, 5], [7, 6]]